Barcelona vs Leganes stream info, TV channel: How to watch La Liga on TV, stream online

 The league leaders hit the road on Saturday

-La Liga leaders Barcelona head to Leganes on Saturday.
-Lionel Messi and company are still undefeated in the league ad in first place with 31 points, while Leganes is a respectable 9th with 17 points through 11 match days.
+La Liga leaders Barcelona head to Leganes on Saturday, looking to keep a strong grip on first place.
+Lionel Messi and company are still undefeated in the league with 31 points, while Leganes is a respectable 9th with 17 points through 11 matchdays.

 Here's how you can watch the match and our prediction: